‘The purest and most thoughtful minds are those which love colour the most.’ John Ruskin

 Yes, let us call them love letters and be done with it.

-‘Suppose I was to fall in love with a colour’ begins Bluets, Maggie Nelson’s cult hit of 2009, released in the UK just this year following her breakthrough memoir, The Argonauts.
+‘Suppose I was to fall in love with a colour’ begins Bluets, Maggie Nelson’s cult hit of 2009, released in the UK following her breakthrough memoir, The Argonauts.

 A book she claimed to have been writing for years – as perhaps all books are – Bluets was eventually begun following two traumatic events: the end of a relationship with the so-called Prince of Blue, and an injury to a close friend that left her disabled.
 It is a hauntingly beautiful, deeply personal account.
 Alongside the philosophical exploration of colour are narrative strands steeped in Nelson’s own life: people, places, sex, disappointment, hope, dreams, and ultimately loss.